Code-Institute-Submissions/ms1-waterstationsireland/README.md

 #### Contact Page
 - Will contain the company’s phone number, email, address and social media links.
-- Will contain a form for users to fill out with fields for Name, Email, Phone Number, and a Submit button.
+- Will contain a form for users to fill out with fields for Name, Phone Number, Email, Message and a Submit button.
 - All form fields will be required.
 - Users will be alerted if any of the required fields are left blank or filled out incorrectly.